codexstanford/LawScript/README2.md

 A **LawScript** program can be see as a series of statement to which annotations are attached.
 When evaluating the program, every statement present in the program are evaluated, and if they are ```TRUE``` then the attached annotation are returned by the solver.

-This allow **LawScript** to represent the logic of the Legal Text, without having to manage the specifics of the legal domain represented.The **LawCodex** solver is able to resolve which annotation apply to a given set of input.
+This allow a **LawScript** program to represent the logic of the Legal Text, without having to manage the specifics of the legal domain represented.
+The **LawCodex** solver is able to resolve which annotation apply to a given set of input.
 It is then the responsibility of the domain specific implementation to do something with the returned annotations.

 ## Section